-With regard to the earnings distribution, the basic policy of the Company is to continue to pay dividend, making a dividend payout ratio of 30% as the guideline consolidated dividend payout ratio, while also securing the internal reserves necessary for future business expansion and the strengthening of the Company's business structure.
+The basic policy of the Company was to maintain dividends, making a dividend payout ratio of 30% as the guideline consolidated dividend payout ratio, while securing internal reserves necessary for future business development and strengthening the business structure, but the Company will change it to the policy of paying more stable and continuous dividends based on the sound balance sheet while comprehensively taking into account consolidated financial results, DOE (dividend on equity), cash flows and capital efficiency.

-In accordance with the above, and taking into account performance during the current fiscal year and factors including the internal reserves necessary for future business expansion and the strengthening of the Company's business structure, the Company plans to pay an ordinary dividend of 12 year per share for the current fiscal year.
-In addition, by
+In accordance with the above, and taking into account performance during the current fiscal year and factors including the internal reserves necessary for future business expansion and the strengthening of the Company's business structure, the Company plans to pay an ordinary dividend of 17 yen per share for the current fiscal year.